brian-j-smith/Mamba.jl/doc/mcmc/sampler.rst

 	function(model::MCMCModel, block::Integer)

 where ``model`` contains all model nodes, and ``block`` is an index identifying the corresponding sampling function in a vector of all samplers for the associated model.
 Through the arguments, all model nodes and fields can be accessed in the body of the function.
-The function may return an updated sample for the nodes named in its ``params`` field.
-Such a return value can be a structure of the same type as the node if the block consists of only one node, or a dictionary of node structures with names equal to the block nodes if one or more.
+The function may return an updated sample for the nodes identified in its ``params`` field.
+Such a return value can be a structure of the same type as the node if the block consists of only one node, or a dictionary of node structures with keys equal to the block node symbols if one or more.
 Alternatively, a value of ``nothing`` may be returned.
 Return values that are not ``nothing`` will be used to automatically update the node values and propagate them to dependent nodes.
 No automatic updating will be done if ``nothing`` is returned.

 Declaration
 ^^^^^^^^^^^